Cuingamehtar/pf2e-foundry-db-ru/source/content/Способности/Bond Companion.md

 - - -

 You form a close bond with a companion, similar to that of a master and familiar, that lets you gift them with a touch of your inherent magic.
 You can spend time with another player character during your daily preparations to make them your designated companion for that day.
 That player must have a Focus Point pool.
-You gain the [[Compendium.pf2e.actionspf2e.Item.SRdiCXHSLxqu3C67]] activity.
+You gain the [[Действия/Fortify Focus]] activity.